What facilities will the new hospital have?

 How can I get involved?

 Local residents and stakeholders are invited to regular meetings to hear about the redevelopment's progress, ask questions and share their views.
-The next meeting is on Tuesday 21 March at 6.30-8pm at the Dugdale Centre, Enfield.
-There will be a presentation and chance to ask questions.
-If you are interested in attending the meeting please email firstname.lastname@example.org.
+If you are interested in attending the next meeting please email email@example.com.

-Can I ask questions and share my views online?
+How can I ask questions and share my views?

 We encourage people with any questions or comments to email us at firstname.lastname@example.org.